pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

+^ We have a system connected to Kafka, to Database and to an external application via http.
+How would a healthcheck look like?
-^ Here is a straightforward implementation for the healthcheck, One function checks the DB using ZIO and Doobie -> CLICK -> CLICK,
+Here is a straightforward implementation for the healthcheck, One function checks the DB using ZIO and Doobie -> CLICK -> CLICK,

 ---